top of page

 Libretto by Jarrod Lee

-Commissioned by Opera Theatre of St. Louis
+Originally commissioned by Opera Theatre of St. Louis

 Sung in English with English surtitles